zeljkoavramovic/hlp4win11/README.md

     ```

 5.  **If prompted to manually download the update**:
-    *   The script will provide a direct download link for the KB917607 MSU file.
+    *   The script will provide instructions and potentially a download link for the KB917607 MSU file.
     *   Download it using your browser.
     *   Save it **in the same directory as the script** (`C:\hlp4win11` in this example).
     *   Rerun the script (`powershell.exe -ExecutionPolicy Bypass -File .\hlp4win11.ps1`).